iboB/gits/README.md

 *Gits is still in an experimental phase of development.
 Features and usage will change dramatically with no regard for backwards compatibility.*

+## Not what you're looking for?

+Perhaps gits is not what you're looking for in terms of features.
+In that case you can [open a feature request](https://github.com/iboB/gits/issues/new) or check out these similar alternative tools:

+* [fips](https://github.com/floooh/fips) - git-based, multi-platform build system and package manager for C and C++ projects.
+Works with any git repos
+* [gpm](https://github.com/aerys/gpm) - a platform-agnostic git-based package manager.
+Works with .tar.gz files in git lfs repos
+* [git-pack](https://github.com/dominiksalvet/gitpack) - a bash-only git-based package manager.
+Works with any git repos

 ## Contributing

 Issues, suggestions, and pull requests are welcome.